NOTES ON BELONGING

 Notes on Belonging: An ongoing series of projects exploring the connections between the arts, the beauty of experiences the world across multiple senses, and how increasing accessibility enriches the creative experience for all.

-Coming in 2026: Breath and Line
+May 2026: Breath and Line

 May 2025: Brushstrokes